 Why are you talking to me about sleep when I just want to lose weight?

+I know, I know.
+You want to learn about weight management but here we are, talking about sleep.
+Why would we spend your time on sleep?
+Sleep matters!!
+Why you ask?
 First, there is a biological component to the sleep/weight connection.
 Through various hormones, including most famously Leptin and Ghrelin, our bodies work best when they are rested.
 When we have poor sleep, Leptin (the hormone that tells our body we are "full,") is lower.
 And, Ghrelin (the "hungry hormone") is higher.
 In other words, our biology creates a hormonal environment that is counterproductive to weight loss if we do not get enough quality sleep 1.

 The behavioral impact of poor sleep matters too.
 It is no surprise that when you feel rested, you are more likely to get out for that afternoon walk, or to make sure you cook dinner instead of stopping for take out on the way home from a long day at work.
 Tired people are also more likely to snack throughout the day because food is energy and tired people are always in search of more energy!